knative/docs/docs/admin/install/uninstall.md

 ### Uninstalling optional Serving extensions

-Uninstall any Serving extensions you have installed by following the relevant steps below:
+Uninstall any Serving extensions you have installed by performing the steps in the following relevant tab: